ETCExtensions/Edit-This-Cookie/README.md

 How to Install
 --------------

-Install it on chrome from [here](https://chrome.google.com/webstore/detail/edit-this-cookie/fngmhnnpilhplaeedifhccceomclgfbg)
+Install it on Chrome from [here](https://chrome.google.com/webstore/detail/edit-this-cookie/fngmhnnpilhplaeedifhccceomclgfbg)